MateuszFronczyk/Repo/README.txt

-It's a simple calculator, you can add, substract, multiply and divide given numbers.
+It's a simple calculator, where you can add, substract, multiply and divide given numbers.